Virtualization - VMware, VirtualBox

-While we always try our very best to provide customers as much useful information and tools for smooth running of their self-hosted application, we cannot directly control their environment.
+While we always try our very best to provide customers with as much useful information and tools for the smooth running of their self-hosted application, we cannot directly control their environment.
 That means we have no ability to perform fixes directly on the server, or we cannot look for the cause of various errors occurring on the server which leaves us only guessing when providing support.

 Access restrictions and issues

 In most instances when a customer asks for server support, they cannot provide direct access to the server, but rather a remote-controlling session via apps such as TeamViewer.
-It is better than having no access, but our experience show a significant decrease in flexibility and resolution time when using remote-controlling tools in comparison to direct (SSH) access – connection issues with the hosting computer, lagging, and loss of control when the customer uses the computer.
-It all adds up to 50% slower resolution time than with SSH access.
+It is better than having no access, but our experience shows a significant decrease in flexibility and resolution time when using remote-controlling tools in comparison to direct (SSH) access – connection issues with the hosting computer, lagging, and loss of control when the customer uses the computer.
+It all adds up to a 50% slower resolution time than with SSH access.

 This is especially true if the only access option is via remote-controlling where the customer’s admin must be present.
-If the customer provided us SSH access, this problem is a bit smaller – our admin starts the repair immediately when available and doesn’t need to meet up with the customer’s admin.
+If the customer provided us with SSH access, this problem is a bit smaller – our admin starts the repair immediately when available and doesn’t need to meet up with the customer’s admin.

 Bug report verification

-If a service required to run our application is configured differently as our recommendation, it is not necessarily wrong, but may cause issues in the application that are hard to trace back to that configuration.
+If a service required to run our application is configured differently as our recommendation, it is not necessarily wrong but may cause issues in the application that are hard to trace back to that configuration.